nicokosi/blog/content/contributing-to-tldr-en.md

 ### Share my "local knowledge" 🎁

-Many commands that were only in my Unix shell history or in my head are now shared to all `tldr` users... and to my-self!
+Many commands that were only in my Unix shell history or in my head are now shared to all `tldr` users… and to my-self!

 I can now retrieve my favorite commands typing `tldr <command_name>`, i.e. `tldr espanso` since [my contribution #5662](https://github.com/tldr-pages/tldr/pull/5662) :